cozy/cozy-stack/docs/instance.md

 Then it creates the basic settings

-- `owner_email` if an email was provided through the CLI
+- `email` if an email was provided through the CLI
 - `locale` if a locale was provided through the CLI
+- `tz` if a timezone was provided through the CLI
 - `home_app` slug of the app to use as home, `cozy-home` by default
 - `onboarding_app` slug of the app to use as onboarding, `cozy-onboarding` by default
 - `registry_url` URL of the registry place to fetch manifests of installable applications.